 % time upwind = True Wind Angle is 55 degrees or less.

-% time reaching = True Wind Angle is between 55 degrees and 135 degrees.
+% time reaching = True Wind Angle is between 55 and 135 degrees.

 % time downwind = True Wind Angle is 135 degrees or more.

-- Tap on "Calculate" to validate your polars in your account, you must run a weather route after making your selection.
+Tap on Calculate to validate your polars in your account; you must run a weather route after selecting.

-- On the forecast website https://forecast.predictwind.com/ go to Tools, then Weather Routing, then the Routing preferences tab.
+On the forecast website https://forecast.predictwind.com/ go to Weather Routing, select Sail Routing or Power Routing, then the Routing preferences tab.

-- In the Routing preferences there are 4 options for setting up your Polars, Predefined, Power, Sail and Advanced.
+In the Routing preferences, there are four options for setting up your Polars: Predefined, Power/Sail, Advanced and AI Polars.

-- Predefined.
-We have a large selection of boat designs with their own full set of polars, you can select your type of boat or one that you know has a similar performance to your boat.
+We have a large selection of boat designs with their own complete set of polars; you can select your type of boat or one that you know has a similar performance to your boat.

-- Advanced polars are great if you have a performance yacht and wish to define your polars for all points of sail, with different sail combinations.
+Advanced polars are great if you have a performance yacht and wish to define your polars for all points of sailing with different sail combinations.
 The format for Advanced polars can be seen here.
 You can add more columns and rows.
-It is essential to follow the format and have the two columns of 0 0 after the windspeed.
 (Do not copy in the TWS, TWA and Boat Speed labels).
-The first TWA column is your upwind target, the last TWA column will be your deepest downwind angle.
+The first TWA column is your upwind target; the last TWA column will be your deepest downwind angle.

-- For all polar set ups, Professional package users can also set up a Wave polar to adjust your boats performance in different wave conditions.
+For all polar setups, Professional package users can also set up a Wave polar to adjust their boat's performance in different wave conditions.
 It is simply a % of your base polar and will be calculated using the wave conditions from the forecast.

-- Once you have set up your Polar preferences you will need to “Calculate" a route to save the polar in your account.
+Once you have set up your Polar preferences, you must Calculate a route to save the polar in your account.

-- After calculating a route you will be able to see the weather routing results.
+After calculating a route, you can see the weather routing results.
 Please take some time to analyse the results in the tables.
-The wind tab will give all the points on the route comparing the wind speed to boat speed at various angles and speeds.
-It is important to check your routing results in relation to your actual boat speed.
-You can go back to preferences and adjust your polars if necessary.
+The wind tab will give all the points on the route, comparing the wind speed to boat speed at various angles and speeds.
+It is important to check your routing results to your actual boat speed.
+You can go back to your preferences and adjust your polars if necessary.